hammerheim-game/hammerheim-rules/3-warbands/von-carsteins.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 2 0 3 3 1 1 1 5
-Weapons/Armor: Zombies may not have any weapons or armor and suffer no penalties for this.
+Weapons/Armour: Zombies may not have any weapons or armour and suffer no penalties for this.
 Special Rules
 Cause Fear: Zombies are terrifying Undead creatures and therefore cause fear.